linkfang/react-eclipsefdn-members/README.md

 To create a client, click on `Clients` in the left menu.
 You can set the client_id to `rem_app` and the `Root URL` to `http://localhost:3000`.
 Make sure that the `Client Protocol` is set to `openid-connect`  and the `Access Type` is set to `confidential`.

+An additional client will be required for the FoundationDB API access.
+Information on setting up this client should be defined under the FoundationDB API README file.
+Once the client is acquired, it will need to have its client ID and secret set in the secret.properties file.
+They will be respectively set under the properties `quarkus.oidc-client.client-id` and `quarkus.oidc-client.credentials.secret`.
+The URL of the client within the FoundationDB API realm will need to also be set within the secret.properties under the `quarkus.oidc-client.auth-server-url` property.

 [^ Top](#react-eclipsefdn-members)
 ## Contributing